 Бугульминский Казанско-Богородицкий монастырь, Orthodox monastery in Bugulma, Russia

-The monastery was founded in 1879 by Iustina Mityushkina and grew rapidly into one of the largest women's communities in the region.
-During the Soviet period, the complex was transformed to adapt to new circumstances and continue operating.
+The monastery was founded in 1879 by Iustina Mityushkina and quickly grew into one of the largest women's religious communities in the region.
+After the Soviet period, during which the site was repurposed, it was returned to the Russian Orthodox Church and gradually restored.

 The community of curious travelers